 I’m going to do my best to give you a good idea as to how this product works and at the same time cut out the BS “hypey” stuff which comes directly from the brand owners.

-The idea of any botox-like product is to prevent the tiny muscles in your face from contracting.
+The idea of any injection-like product (without the injections!) is to prevent the tiny muscles in your face from contracting.
 By doing this, you basically force your muscles to stay relaxed, softening the tension on fine lines and wrinkles in the process.

 Most people are unaware that the tiny muscles in our face have a major effect on holding wrinkles in place and by weakening them, our skin is able to relax a little more.